 I played around for a long time in colorizer and coolors adjusting brightness values and occasionally the cyan/yellow scales to make sure the colors would still be distinct for colorblind people and got … something.

 Which wasn’t the worst, but still seemed disjoint.
-It clicked after my SO pointed out that the individual images didn’t have that much in common.
+It clicked after someone pointed out to me that the individual images didn’t have that much in common.
 I was hoping that I’d just get colors that I liked by putting the images into a collage, but that wasn’t the main point of choosing new colors.

 I then just made color pallets of each individual image in the collage and came across a second issue of taking colors from stills of films: the checkered shadow illusion: the actual color values in the image aren’t colors that your brain is interpreting.
 For example, the bright yellow rain coat in Dark is a staple in the series.
 In my mind, it always seemed so bright, the only bold color in a sea of washed out grays.
 But the direct sample from the image was ⬤.
 Ew.